AlexBorger/block-zone-simulator/README.md

 1. Create a notebook in Google Colab
   - This service is free and easy to setup if you already have a Google account.
 Simply login to your Google account at https://colab.research.google.com/, and...
-2. When prompted to add or select a notebook, choose GitHub -> enter "AlexBorger" in search bar ->
+2. When prompted to add or select a notebook, choose GitHub -> enter "AlexBorger" in search bar -> Select Code/colab_start_guide.ipynb
+3. A new notebook should open up in Google Colab.
+Each cell has a play button in the top left corner.
+The notebook has three cells.
+Run each one exactly once and observe the outputs.

+The animation that renders is currently blinking and I'm not sure why.
+But, after running the above steps, you are using the sim!
+You can edit the data within the `blocks` dictionary in cell 2 to see how it affects the capacity of the ride.
+If you edit this data, be sure to hit the Play button in that cell, or the changes won't be applied.